awsdocs/aws-service-catalog-admin-guide/doc_source/catalogs_portfolios_sharing.md

 When you add products or constraints to the shared portfolio or remove products or constraints from it, the change propagates to all imported instances of the portfolio\.
 For example, if you remove a product from the shared portfolio, that product is also removed from the imported portfolio\.
 It is also removed from all local portfolios that the imported product was added to\.
 If an end user launched a product before you removed it, the end user's provisioned product continues to run, but the product becomes unavailable for future launches\.

 If you apply a launch constraint to a product in a shared portfolio, it propagates to all imported instances of the product\.
 To override this launch constraint, the recipient administrator adds the product to a local portfolio and then applies a different launch constraint to it\.
 The launch constraint that is in effect sets a launch role for the product\.

 A *launch role* is an IAM role that AWS Service Catalog uses to provision AWS resources \(such as EC2 instances or RDS databases\) when an end user launches the product\.
 As an administrator you can choose to designate a specific launch role ARN or a local role name\.
 If you use the role ARN, the role will be used even if the end user belongs to a different AWS account than the one that owns the launch role\.
 If you use a local role name, the IAM role with that name in the end user's account will be used\.

 For more information about launch constraints and launch roles, see [AWS Service Catalog Launch Constraints](constraints-launch.md)\.
 The AWS account that owns the launch role provisions the AWS resources, and this account incurs the usage charges for those resources\.
 For more information, see [AWS Service Catalog Pricing](https://aws.amazon.com/servicecatalog/pricing/)\.

+This video shows you how to share portfolios across accounts in AWS Service Catalog\.

 **Note**
 You cannot re\-share products from a portfolio that has been imported or shared\.

+**Note**
+Portfolio imports must occur in the same region between the management and dependent accounts\.

 ## Relationship Between Shared and Imported Portfolios<a name="shared-imported-portfolios-relationship"></a>

-The following table summarizes the relationship between an imported portfolio and a shared portfolio and the actions that an administrator who imports a portfolio can and can't take with that portfolio and the products in it\.
+This table summarizes the relationship between an imported portfolio and a shared portfolio, and the actions that an administrator who imports a portfolio can and can't take with that portfolio and the products in it\.

 | Element of Shared Portfolio | Relationship to Imported Portfolio | Recipient Administrator Can | Recipient Administrator Cannot |